Posted on October 18, 2022

 In China, a man visits a seeming utopia concealing a dark secret: "Death Fugue."

-From Egypt, a work of graphic fiction offers an eerily quiet prelude to a murder: "The Apartment in Bab el-Louk."
+From Egypt, a work of graphic fiction offers an eerily quiet prelude to a murder: "The Apartment in Bab el-Louk.

 As always, we'd love to hear about how you're using global literature to inspire and possibly unnerve your students.
-Get in touch on the Contact page or Facebook.
+Get in touch on the Contact page or on Facebook.